Python List Comprehension

 Now, let us apply a condition whether to add the element from the given list to the new list.

-We take a list of strings, and shall give the condition that the element must contain the character 'a' to make it to the output list.
+We take a list of strings, and shall give the condition that the element must contain the character 'a' to be added to the list list_1.

 Python Program